Home Lab

 Network Attached Storage

 Part of the backbone of my home lab is a NAS or Network Attached Storage system.
-A NAS provides a central place to store data.
-It’s like a mini server for disk storage and limited other services.
-I use mine to backup my personal laptop, store virtual machine images for the compute platforms and software for all of my platforms.
+The NAS provides a central place to store data.
+It’s like a mini server for disk storage and other services.
+I use mine to backup my personal files, store virtual machine images for the compute platforms and software for all of my work.
 It’s also a great place to keep digital music and photos.
 Many are marketed as a ‘Personal Cloud’.
+NAS boxes may also be used to store and stream media and share photos.

-I use an Asustor AS6702T NAS chassis with two internal hard disk bays, four M2 SSD bays (two are occupied) and I have attached two external hard disk enclosures connected by USB.
-I have two new 8TB hard disks configured at RAID level 1 as the main storage array, an older 8TB disk for backups and a 2TB disk for temporary storage.
-I also use the NAS as a log server for other machines on my network.
+I use an Asustor AS6702T NAS.
+It has two internal hard disk bays, four M2 SSD bays (two are occupied) and I have attached two external hard disk enclosures connected by USB.
+I have two new 8TB hard disks configured at RAID level 1 as the main storage array, an older 8TB disk for backups and a re-purposed 6TB disk out of a failed server that I use for temporary storage.
+I also use the NAS as a log server for the other machines on my network.
 This NAS has two 2.5Gb LAN ports that I have aggregated to my main multi-gig switch.

 https://www.asustor.com/en/product?p_id=76